cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-websockets.md

 ## Reference Implementation

 That's it.
-Our implementation is now fully peer-to-peer ready and supports the complete `WS13` protocol.
+Our implementation is now peer-to-peer ready and supports the complete `WS13` protocol.

 In case you missed something in between the lines or made a mistake, there's a reference implementation available.

 - [client.mjs](./implementers-guide-to-websockets/client.mjs)
 - [server.mjs](./implementers-guide-to-websockets/server.mjs)